 Instead, I’m looking for books that portray the small, diversified farm (otherwise known as a homestead); sustainable agriculture; and slow living; which of course led to a family pow wow to list our favorite homestead books for kids.

-Whether you live on a homestead, want to homestead some day, or just want to expose your kids to the beauty of growing food and living off the land, I hope you’ll love our favorite books for homestead kids as much as we do.
+Whether you live on a homestead, want to homestead some day, or just hope to expose your kids to the beauty of growing food and living off the land, I hope you’ll love our favorite books for homestead kids as much as we do.

 Favorite Books for Homestead Kids